SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 ``++i`` and ``i++`` are both valid ways to increase the value of ``i`` by ``1``.
 Similarly, ``--i`` and ``i--`` are both valid ways to decrease the value of ``i`` by ``1``.

-Note that these operators modify ``i``, and also return a value.
+Note that these operators modify ``i`` and also return a value.
-If you only want to increment or decrement the value stored in ``i``, you can choose to ignore the returned value.
+If you only want to increment or decrement the value stored in ``i``, you can ignore the returned value.
 However, if you *do* use the returned value, it will be different based on whether you used the prefix or postfix version of the operator, based on the following rules: